sereynha/sereynha/README.md

-## I'm SereyPanha, a studnet of Computer Science 👨‍💻
+## I'm SereyPanha, a student of Computer Science 👨‍💻

 <a href="https://github.com/nhaserey" target="_blank">